 In the unlikely event of a warning being issued during your stay, your accommodation or tour staff will escort you to safe zones on higher ground and issue further instructions.

 See How to Prepare for a Cyclone in Niue for more advice on the subject.

 Making the most of the last month of the rainy season in Niue is very much linked to your attitude.
 Yes, it may rain from time to time, but if you are willing to look past the short bursts of rain, then the whole island is your oyster.
 The local forest is as lush as ever having enjoyed a huge amount of rain and heat to feed its growth, the waters are as warm as the air, and the days are still very long so you can make your day as packed or as relaxed as you want them to be…

 Rainforest Tours – The Huvalu Forest Conservation Area and its surroundings are the settings for great local tours that will allow you to explore the depths of this incredible tropical setting while gazing at the greenest forest you’ll probably ever see.
 You will learn about ancient farming techniques amongst the native bush and taste awesome local delicacies (and some bitter ones too).

 Snorkelling – With the water temperature being literally the same as the air temperature, it would be silly not to… Grab a mask and snorkel from your accommodation and head to one of the many world-class snorkelling spots around the island to discover the vivid and lively underwater world of this raised coral atoll.

-Get on the Water! – Should it be in a kayak (or vaka), on a fishing charter or a dolphin swimming tour, you’ve got to experience Niue from the water.
+Get on the Water! – Should it be in a vaka (canoe), on a fishing charter, or on a snorkelling or whale-watching tour, you’ve got to experience Niue from the water.
 The local civilisation was created by its elements and the one that provides the most is the ocean.
 Go explore the coastline and if you fall off, we promise, the water will be so warm and you’ll be so hot that you won’t even be sorry!